LiteLDev/LeviLamina/EULA_draft.md

 ## End(er)-User License Agreement <br> Version 0.1.0 - 2024.11.1 <br> Copyright © LiteLDev.
 All rights reserved

+**This document is only a preliminary draft of the End(er)-User License Agreement and does not formally play a legal role, LiteLDev reserves the right to the highest interpretation of this document.**

 ### SUMMARY

 This End(er)-User License Agreement (**"EULA"**) is a legal agreement between you and